All Episodes

 jordan holmes

-It's literally I mean, it's literally a police state.
+It's literally, I mean, it's literally a police state.

-Because one, DC is its own state.
+Because, one, D.C. is its own state, right?

-It's not a it's not a like un in independent state.
+It's not an independent state.

-It's its own thing.
+It's its own thing, right?

 It is in totality covered by police and National Guard people.